2pisoftware/testrunner/README.txt

 'testOutputPath'	- where output from all test folders and all test suites is collated
 (DEFAULT $testRunnerPath/output)

 'testStagingPath'	- where tests are copied to build and run
 (DEFAULT $testRunnerPath/staging)

 'testIncludePath'	- path set into environment for including source code inside tests.
 					By using chdir to this path in your test, relative links within an existing code base will work.
 					(DEFAULT the same as $testPath after parameters unless set otherwise)
 					** WARNING Because this defaults to $testPath, selection of tests inside the main source tree using $testPath (perhaps as a parameter) will upset the default for this value and it will need to be set explicitly eg runtests.bat testPath:/src/stuff testIncludePath:/src.
+'testSharedSupportPath' - Files in this folder are copied to the staging test support directory before copying test files.
+Intended for test code that is shared across multiple test folders and test suites.

 'testLogFiles'		- comma seperated list of files that should be compared before and after testing. any additions are shown in test output.

-'codeception'		- command to run codeception  (DEFAULT $testRunnerPath/composer/bin/codeception) 'phantomjs'			- path to phantomjs binary   (DEFAULT $testRunnerPath/vendor/jakoch/phantomjs/bin)
+'codeception'		- command to run codeception  (DEFAULT $testRunnerPath/composer/bin/codeception)

+'phantomjs'			- path to phantomjs binary   (DEFAULT $testRunnerPath/vendor/jakoch/phantomjs/bin)